Maurice Lindsay (rugby league): Life and career

 With the return of Lindsay the club won one Challenge Cup, under the coaching of Stuart Raper in 2002, and reached the finals of the Super League in 2000, 2001 and 2003, losing all three.
 This was seen as unacceptable by the Wigan board, and Lindsay in particular.
 The club had seven coaches after Lnidsay's return, with Andy Goodway, Frank Endacott, Stuart Raper, Denis Betts & Ian Millward all losing their jobs due to poor performances.
 (Mike Gregory was given leave due to an illness from which he later died).

 The club had a stark fall in its league position, with 2005 seeing the club fail to reach the top six for the first time in Super League and the 2006 season seeing the club rooted to the bottom of the league for most of the season before the sacking of Ian Millward and the acquisition of Brian Noble from Bradford Bulls.

 Due to increasing pressure on Lindsay to step down, he resigned, releasing a statement on 30 July 2007 which cited a disappointment of missing out on reaching the new Wembley for the Challenge Cup and ill health as the reasons for stepping down.
 It was also said that Dave Whelan, the club's owner persuaded Lindsay to remain until the end of the season but may be looking to sell the club himself.

 During the weekend of the 2007 Challenge Cup final, Lindsay was taken to hospital after the club's doctor told him he needed urgent medical attention due to a perforated gall bladder which needed operating on.
 Lindsay was ordered by his doctor not to attend his final ever match at the JJB Stadium as chairman of Wigan, a match which saw Wigan defeat their closest rivals St. Helens 20-12 to take the last available place in the 2007 play-offs.
 New owner & chairman Ian Lenagan took official control on 1 December 2007.

 When Lindsay returned for his second stint at Wigan in 2000, he was subsequently put on to the Wigan Athletic F.C. board by Dave Whelan.
 Lindsay remained on the Wigan Athletic board and represented the shareholders committee of the FA Premier League.
 In 2008 the FA Premier League elected him onto the FA Council.

 In February 2009, Lindsay became chairman of Racecourse Data Technologies Ltd (RDT), where he remained.
 RDT have contracts to supply and support computerised betting systems to every racecourse in the UK and Ireland.
 The company holds contracts with Satellite Information Services Ltd (SiS) and Turf TV to supply data.
 RDT have subsequently secured an important contract with the British Horseracing Authority to act as contractors in support of their race day computer operations.

 It was announced on 21 June 2010 that Lindsay replaced Derek Shaw as chairman of Preston North End F.C.
 He resigned as chairman in December 2011 after battling septicaemia following knee surgery.

-He died on 17 May 2022.
+Lindsay died from a combination of heart problems and diabetic complications in Blackpool, on 17 May 2022, aged 81.